Kefkius/txsc/DESIGN.md

 it cannot be used.

 The base classes of `source_visitor` and `target_visitor` can be found in `txsc.transformer`.
+`SourceVisitor` subclasses can specify the type of intermediate representation they produce via the class attribute `ir_type`.
+By default, it is expected that a linear representation will be produced.

 `txsc` also support Python *entry points* which can be used to add new languages via plugins.